mk2995/Assembly_OS/README.md

 # Assembly_OS
-A simple Operating System developed using Assembly language.
+This repository conains the source code, as well as the binary and image files of MattOS: A simple operating system developed using Assembly language.

+This operating system allows the user to draw simple colored characters on screen to create works of digital art!

-To run on a computer, install the Bootloader.img file on a virtual machine software as a floppy disk file.
+-To run on a computer, install the Bootloader.img file on a virtual machine software as a floppy disk file.